Enter to win a Tivoli Model One Bluetooth Radio and check out what's coming at AWS re:Invent -->

 Watch this quick demo to learn how to analyze CloudTrail logs with ChaosSearch:

-Once it’s installed, you can use aws s3 cp or aws s3 sync to do a one time shot of moving data up to be indexed, OR you can use the CLI following along with this blog to start shipping data from an index.
+Once you have installed AWS CLI, you can use the “AWS S3 Copy” or “AWS S3 Sync” commands to execute a one-time action of moving data up to be indexed.
+Or, you can use the AWS CLI and follow the instructions in this blog to start shipping data from an index.

 Warning: These instructions are mostly CLI.
 Some instructions include links to AWS docs for doing the same with the AWS console.